THE JESUS-SHAPED WAY

 One eager student raised his hand and said, “The point is, no matter how full your schedule is, if you try really hard, you can always fit some more things into it!”

 The Way of Jesus, as exemplified in the four Gospels and contextualized in the rest of the New Testament, is a wonderfully rich tapestry of rhythms, patterns, groupings, values, postures, practices, and habits.
 Jesus’ lifestyle is incredibly deep and wide and beautiful, but as a new disciple it can be hard to know what to focus on.
 Where do we begin?
-If we are to recover the Way of Jesus in our time, we will need to gain clarity on the most important aspects of his Way and we will need tools to help us put these priorities into practice.
+If we are to recover the Way of Jesus in our time, we will need to gain clarity on the most important aspects of his Way, and we will need tools to help us put these priorities into practice.
 We will need to identify the “big rocks” in the Way of Jesus.
-We need a kind of “Disciples’ Creed” and a “Disciples’ Tool Kit.”
+To help us identify what is most important in the Way of Jesus, we will use a Disciples’ Creed and a Disciples’ Roadmap.
+To help us actually put these principles into action, we will also develop a Disciples’ Tool Kit.

 Because truths can be conveyed by words, it is easier to express them in writing.
 But a way of life is lived out in real places with real people who are shaped by a prevailing culture.
 It is something that needs to be observed.
-For this reason, when we read the Gospels outside of their geographical and cultural context, we may be grasping some of the Truth of Jesus, but we often end up missing much of the Way of Jesus.
-For forty years now I have lived in and traveled regularly to the Holy Land to walk in the places where Jesus lived and carried out his mission, studying the history, archaeology, and culture of those places to help illuminate the Gospel texts.
-This has given me greater clarity about the Truth of Jesus, but much more it has revolutionized my understanding of the Way of Jesus.
+For this reason, when we read the Gospels outside of their geographical and cultural context, we may grasp some of the Truth of Jesus, but we often end up missing much of the Way of Jesus.
+For forty years now, I have lived in and traveled regularly to the Holy Land to walk in the places where Jesus lived and carried out his mission, studying the history, archaeology, and culture of those places to help illuminate the Gospel texts.
+This has given me greater clarity about the Truth of Jesus, but even more it has revolutionized my understanding of the Way of Jesus.

 · Jordan River and Judean Desert – Live From Your Identity and Authority